lilnasy/gratelets/packages/dynamic-import/README.md

 The `dynamic` function takes the path to a component relative to your source directory (`"/src"` by default).
 It returns a promise that resolves to the astro component.

 Note that only `.astro` components can be imported.
 The components must be located in the `src/components` folder.
+The imported component must be used in an `.astro` file located within `src/pages` due to reasons explained [here](https://github.com/lilnasy/gratelets/tree/main/packages/adds-to-head#why-astro-adds-to-head).

 ## Troubleshooting